Karl Wolff: Trials and conviction

 Arrested on 13 May 1945, he was imprisoned in Schöneberg.
 During the Nuremberg trials, Wolff was allowed to escape prosecution because of his early capitulation in Italy and by appearing as a witness for the prosecution at trial.
 Although released in 1947, he had been indicted by the post-war German government as part of the denazification process.
-Detained under house arrest, after a German trial, Wolff was sentenced in November 1948 and served four years in prison.
+Detained under house arrest, after a German trial, Wolff was sentenced to 5 years in prison in November 1948, for his membership in the SS.
+In June 1949, he was released from prison after his sentence was reduced to 4 years.
 After his release, Wolff worked as an executive for an advertising agency.

 He took up residence with his family in Starnberg.
-In 1962 during the trial in Israel of Adolf Eichmann, evidence showed that Wolff had organized the deportation of Italian Jews in 1944.
-Wolff was again tried in West Germany and in 1964 was convicted of deporting 300,000 Jews to the Treblinka extermination camp, which led to their murder.
-Sentenced to fifteen years' imprisonment in Straubing, Wolff served only part of his sentence and was released in 1971 following a heart attack.
+In 1962, during the trial in Israel of Adolf Eichmann, evidence showed that Wolff had organized the deportation of Italian Jews in 1944.
+Wolff was arrested and put on trial in West Germany.
+In 1964, he was convicted of deporting 300,000 Jews to the Treblinka extermination camp, which led to their murders.
+Sentenced to 15 years in prison in Straubing, Wolff served only part of his sentence and was released in 1971 following a heart attack.